 Bali: My 9-Day Itinerary

 I eventually took a cab up to Ubud 88 Apartments (about 400K IDR, 1.5 hrs), which would be my home during my three-day retreat at Blooming Lotus Yoga outside of Ubud (about $400 for a 4 night stay in a shared suite).
 That evening, we were taken into Ubud to see Kecak dancers do a retelling of a story from the Ramayana.
 It was a fun experience, but hardly one that I would go out of my way for.
-The story is difficult to follow without reading the program and it was a little slow-paced for me, to be honest.
+While the costumes are fantastic, the story is difficult to follow without reading the program and it was a little slow-paced for me, to be honest.

 Days 3 - 4

-One of the afternoons I went with a few others to the Monkey Forest in town.
+One of the afternoons I went with a few others to the Monkey Forest in downtown Ubud.
 Everything I heard about it in advance was correct: It feels like you're Indiana Jones wandering around a jungle temple.
 The monkeys are adorable but can be aggressive.
 Do not wear jewelry, do not have a water bottle in your hand, do not openly carry a camera or food.
 They will jump on you and snatch it out of your hands!
 At the front there's an option to buy bananas so that you can get photo ops with the monkeys on you.
 I have a bit of a phobia about animals jumping on me, and the Monkey Forest was not helping with this.
 However, some of my more daring cohorts were happy to give this a try!!

-After breakfast and a shower, I had Satya House arrange a car and driver (about $40 USD for the day, plus tip) to take me out to Amed, with stops at Goa Gaja and Tirta Gangga en route.
+After a very good breakfast and a shower, I had Satya House arrange a car and driver (about $40 USD for the day, plus tip) to take me out to Amed, with stops at Goa Gajah and Tirta Gangga en route.
 Goa Gajah, known as the Elephant Cave, I found a bit underwhelming, to be honest.
 It's close to Ubud so it has that convenience factor, but the site itself is fairly small compared to other temple complexes further afield.
 Tirta Gangga however, is absolutely worth a stop.
 The fountains and pools are amazingly gorgeous and impressive to explore.
 The drive with several stops was about a little under 5 hours.
 I checked in at the fantastic beachfront Bubu Racok homestay for the cost of $25/night USD, inclusive of a massive and delicious breakfast.

 I woke up early and had the homestay drive me to Pura Lempuyang with a sarong in tow.
-1700 steps and some new Balinese friends later (see the linked post for more info), I made it down.
+Pura Lempuyang is a series of 7 temples on a set path up a mountain.
+Temple #1 is only a few steps up and is the most photographed one.
+Temple #7 is 1700 steps (and a half mile of paved road) up.
+As it’s a holy site, you’ll need to wear a sarong while there.
+Several hours and some new Balinese friends later, I made it down.
 I was sweaty, but feeling accomplished and a little more centered.
 And my healthy fear of monkeys intact!